-CO DETERMINATION CRITERIA FOR UNFORSEEN CONDITION TYPE DESCRIPTION Concealed Condition Unforeseen items revealed as a part of normal construction activity either underground, within walls or hidden from view prior to removal of existing items not anticipated as part of the original design and are not shown within the approved construction documents.
-The Authority expects the design team to have completed an adequate amount of selective demolition for renovation projects to properly anticipate concealed conditions prior to the completion of the construction documents.
+CO DETERMINATION CRITERIA FOR UNFORSEEN CONDITION ТҮРЕ DESCRIPTION Concealed Condition Unforeseen items revealed as a part of normal construction activity either underground, within walls or hidden from view prior to removal of existing items not anticipated as part of the original design and are not shown within the approved construction documents.
 Construction Cost Increase If the cost increases are proven to be caused by market uncertainty and the rapid rise in construction material costs, the funds from the construction contingency may be used to pay for the cost increases.
 Building Inspector or any Municipal Official Requirements If not required by the building code but are required for building occupancy by a field inspector.
-CO DETERMINATION CRITERIA FOR MISCOORDINATION TYPE DESCRIPTION Building Code- Related Issue Foreseeable costs which should have been included within the project's original design to meet local code restrictions.
+CO DETERMINATION CRITERIA FOR MISCOORDINATION ТҮРЕ DESCRIPTION Building Code- Related Issue Foreseeable costs which should have been included within the project's original design to meet local code restrictions.
 Architect's, Engineer's, and Contractor's Errors and Omissions and Additional Fees Design items which are not coordinated within the approved construction documents, or missing materials which would be necessary to complete proper construction or maintain a product warranty.

 Seasonal Constraints Winter conditions, water extraction from recent rains or other costs could result in scheduling delays.
 These items should be anticipated and included in the original construction budget or paid through available general conditions costs.
 Other Any additional architectural, engineering, or other services outside of the scope of work that may be required.
 This includes construction related delays or time extensions resulting from additional scope, extended warranties, contractor incentives, or overtime or premium time.
-ON CRITERIA FOR PROJECT BETTERMENT TYPE DESCRIPTION Improvements or Additional Scope The following criteria will be used for a CO Determination of a project's upgrade (betterments): Improvement made in the design material quality, quantity, or performance to provide a better environment for the residents than what is represented in the approved construction documents.
+CO DETERMINATION CRITERIA FOR PROJECT BETTERMENT TYPE DESCRIPTION Improvements or Additional Scope The following criteria will be used for a CO Determination of a project's upgrade (betterments): Improvement made in the design material quality, quantity, or performance to provide a better environment for the residents than what is represented in the approved construction documents.
 Additional scope items to improve the project not shown on the approved construction documents.